Pennsylvania Department of Health

 Findings include:

-1. Review of documentation and observation on June 11, 2024, between 8:45 AM and 10:15 AM, revealed the facility relied on a temporary generator for at least the previous twenty-one months and has not demonstrated progress in the acquisition of a permanent emergency electrical system, since August 2022.
+1. Review of documentation and observation on May 20, 2025, between 10:00 AM and 11:15 AM, revealed the facility relied on a temporary generator for at least the previous thirty-one months and has not demonstrated progress in the acquisition of a permanent emergency electrical system, since August 2022.

-Interview at the time of the exit conference with the Director of HR, Maintenance Director and Director of Nursing on June 11, 2024, at 1:45 PM, confirmed the reliance upon a temporary generator, for more than 90 days.
+Interview at the time of exit with the Administrator and the Director of Maintenance on May 20, 2025, at 2:15 PM, confirmed the reliance upon a temporary generator, for more than 90 days.

-2. The NHA/Designee will provide education to the Maintenance Department to include the submission for plan review to the department of health for any upgrades or changes in the facility and to maintain records a Fuel Quality Letter on the premises and perform and maintain documentation of annual 90-minute generator load testing.
+2. The NHA/Designee will provide education to the Maintenance Department to include the submission for plan review to the department of health for any upgrades or changes in the facility.

 3. Upgrades and changes will be reviewed prior to making the upgrades and changes to ensure a plan review have been submitted to the Department of Health for approval.
-Semi-annual audits for required testing and for retention and availability of Fuel Quality Letters and 90-minute load tests along with audits of building systems for any upgrades the may be required to report for plan review will be completed by the Maintenance Manager/Designee.
+The Maintenance Manager/Designee will have the plans reviewed by the NHA prior to submission to Life Safety Plan Review.
 The results of the findings will be reported monthly at the facility Quality Assurance Performance Improvement meeting.

 Initial comments:Name: THERAPY ADD - Component: 02 - Tag: 0000